Walid-Ahmed/imageclassifierSuite/README.md

  A sample confusion matrix  image saved is as the following![Sample Arrangment of dataset](https://github.com/Walid-Ahmed/imageclassifierSuite/blob/master/sampleImages/MNIST_ConfusionMatrix.png)

-# IV-Train a multiclass image classiffier using satandard dataset
+# IV-Train a multiclass image classifier using satandard dataset

 The file python trainStandardDatasetMulticlass.py trains a multiclass neural network using a standard datasets that are built in in Keras(but beware if you are behind proxy as u might have problems downloadind data!).